 Tip

-A quick replacement for Force Quit is found in CleanMyMac X. This program by MacPaw has a tool that can quit your hanging apps (and checks if they take up too much memory).
+A quick replacement for Force Quit is found in CleanMyMac.
+This app by MacPaw has a quick Menu that helps quit your hanging apps (and checks if they take up too much memory).
 We'll show you how to use it later in the article.

-Download the free version of CleanMyMac X here — the app is notarized by Apple.
+Download the free version of CleanMyMac here — the app is notarized by Apple.

 Why force quit?